jdlph/Path4GMNS/README.md

 pg.output_link_performance(network)
 ```

-**NOTE THAT** you can still use the legacy _pg.perform_network_assignment(assignment_mode=1, assignment_num, column_update_num, network)_ to perform the same functionality here.
+**NOTE THAT** you can still use the legacy _pg.perform_network_assignment(assignment_mode=1, column_gen_num, column_update_num, network)_ to perform the same functionality here.
 But it has been **deprecated**, and will be removed later.

 Starting from v0.7.0a1, Path4GMNS supports loading columns/paths from existing files (generated from either the Python module or DTALite) and continue the column-generation procedure from where you left.
-Please **skip the assignment stage** and go directly to column pool optimization by setting **assignment_num = 0**.
+Please **skip the column generation stage** and go directly to column pool optimization by setting **column_gen_num = 0**.

 ```python
 import path4gmns as pg